meeb/django-distill/README.md

 # Tests

-There is a minimal test suite, you can run it by cloing this repository, installing the required dependancies in `requirements.txt` then execuiting:
+There is a minimal test suite, you can run it by cloning this repository, installing the required dependencies in `requirements.txt` then executing:

 ```bash
 # ./run-tests.py